 One of the four Bs for which Chesham is known is Baptist (along with beer, boots and brushes).
-Newtown Evangelical Baptist Church is one of a number of Chesham churches that believe and practice the baptism by full immersion of those who profess their belief in Jesus Christ as Lord and Saviour.
+Newtown Baptist Church is one of a number of Chesham churches that believe and practice the baptism by full immersion of those who profess their belief in Jesus Christ as Lord and Saviour.

 Newtown was not part of the original title because the church first met in Townfield Yard, near Waterside, having separated from Lower Baptist Church (later Hinton and now Trinity Baptist Church) for doctrinal reasons.
 The Townfield High Calvinistic Baptist Chapel was opened in 1820 and a heritage plaque in Townfield Yard still shows the original site.